techdivision/import-docs/04.file-structure/03.product-import-tier-prices/docs.md

 visible: true
 ---

+M2IF comes with a dedicated tier price import and the apropriate command `import:products:tier:price` therefore.
+You can find more information about how to invoke the command in the [Usage](getting-started/usage) section.

 The CSV file with the attributes for the Magento 2 CE/EE consists of the following columns

 | Column Name               | Type     | Description                                                                               | Example      |